qradiolink/qradiolink/README.md

 </pre>

 Known issues:
-- IP modems operating in burst mode experience unacceptably high packet loss due to lost frames.
+- IP modems operating in burst mode experience some packet loss due to lost frames.
 - FM CTCSS decoder is not very reliable